No-logs VPN claims for UK users: audits, metadata and retention

 “No logs” used to sound simple: either a VPN writes down what you do or it does not.
-In 2026 the answer is more technical.
+The answer is more technical.
 Users now understand that a VPN is not magic invisibility; providers still need billing systems, abuse controls, and network telemetry.
 The real question is whether those systems can be turned into a meaningful history of your activity.
-That is why the conversation has shifted from slogans to architecture.
+The conversation has shifted from slogans to architecture.

 Compare old disk-based infrastructure with modern volatile-memory design and see why the storage layer changes the trust story.